Materials Testing Reactor: Design and administrative history

-A full-scale mock-up of the reactor at Oak Ridge was built to verify the design, but the Atomic Energy Commission announced on December 27, 1947 that all reactor development would be centralized at the Argonne National Laboratory (ANL).
+A full-scale mock-up of the reactor at Oak Ridge called the Low-Intensity Test Reactor was built to verify the design, but the Atomic Energy Commission announced on December 27, 1947, that all reactor development would be centralized at the Argonne National Laboratory (ANL).
 A directive was issued to ANL to proceed with the MTR project in November 1948.
 Concerns were raised by the AEC Safeguard Committee regarding potential large fission product release due to the reactor's high power with respect to a proposed site at ANL, and so the reactor site was moved to the new Reactor Testing Station near Arco, Idaho.

 The Blaw-Knox Company was selected as the architect-engineer in July 1949 to complete the engineering design.
 Fluor was engaged in February 1950 as the construction contractor.
 Ground was broken for the MTR in May 1950, and construction was completed in February 1952.
 The first experimental tests were inserted in the reactor on August 2, 1952.

 The reactor

-The reactor had a highly-enriched uranium core made of metallic plate-type uranium-aluminum fuel clad in aluminum.
+The reactor had a highly enriched uranium core made of metallic plate-type uranium-aluminum fuel clad in aluminum.
 Eighteen plates of fuel were constructed into fuel assemblies.
 The core ran with between 21 and 23 assemblies.
 The reactor was cooled and moderated with water pumped through the fuel elements.

 The core was surrounded by a beryllium neutron reflector held in an aluminum tank.
 Outside the tank was a space filled with graphite balls, and then block graphite.
 The graphite served to thermalize and reflect neutrons back into the core and to contain thermalized neutrons in a zone large enough to allow the placement of numerous experimental facilities.
 A thermal shield made of steel surrounded the graphite, and a 9-foot thick concrete biological shield surrounded that.

 The graphite was cooled with forced air flow.
 This air became activated by the neutrons and included about 1500 Ci of Argon-41 per day, which was exhausted through the 250-ft stack located downwind of the reactor.